tdlib/td/example/ios/README.md

 To compile `TDLib` you will need to:
 * Install the latest Xcode via `xcode-select --install` or downloading it from [Xcode website](https://developer.apple.com/xcode/).
   It is not enough to install only command line developer tools to build `TDLib` for iOS.
+Xcode >= 14.0 is required to build TDLib for watchOS.
 * Install other build dependencies using [Homebrew](https://brew.sh):
 ```
 brew install gperf cmake coreutils